 Selected players will be notified by managers if they have made a team.
 Rosters for selected teams will then be posted on the Tomboys Website once selections have been confirmed by Managers.
 An invitation to play on a travel team will be extended based on each girls tryout, and other softball experience.
 Managers will receive guidance from the travel committee, but the ultimate decision of who to invite to play is up to the manager.

 5) CAN MY DAUGHTER BE ON A TEAM WITH HER SISTER OR HER FRIENDS?

 There is no consideration for being teamed with friends for any reason in travel ball.
 None.
 This is designed to be a more advanced competitive playing atmosphere.
 As such managers are attempting to form the most competitive teams possible, not a summer camp for friends.
 Sisters in the same age group may get special consideration as scheduling would be difficult if they were placed on separate teams, however the circumstances need to be extenuating and warranted.

 Managers must apply for the job and go through an interview.
 To be qualified to manage OR coach, individuals must have managed/coached at least one season of Bethlehem Tomboys recreational league.
 Typically, interviews are held in late June or early July prior to try-outs.

 7) WHAT IF WE DON'T LIVE IN BETHLEHEM?

-The majority of girls are from the towns of Bethlehem and Ravena, but any girl residing in Albany County is eligible to play.
-In limited instances, we may allow a girl from outside of Albany County to play as well.
+The majority of girls are from the towns of Bethlehem and Ravena, but any girl residing in Albany County or the Greater Capital district is eligible.

 8) WHEN IS THE TRAVEL SEASON?